antronerds/r2-training-courses/docs/Finding_structural_variants.md

 * If the ALK gene is out of scope, you can jump back to the gene with the help of the text field in the left upper corner **Find gene**: type in the gene name *ALK*.

 The button below ('Cleaned up View in R2') brings you to the transcription start site of the ALK gene.
-Several genome annotations have been switched on or off in that view.
+Several genome annotations will be switched on or off in that view.
 You can try them out yourself first:
 * Switch *off* the **cosmic** annotation (in the Genome Variation box) and the **Calldif Somatic Genome** annotation (in the X:Complete Genomics => Variants box).
 * Set the **NIH Epigenome Roadmap** annotation to *all* (in the TranscriptView annotation box).
 This annotation provides information on public datasets that have established whether chromatin regions are subject to active transcription (green), enhancer regions (yellow) or are part of a transcription start site (red).
 Click **redraw**.